A DNA relationship test can confirm that two people are related.

 The test compares two or more potential relatives by counting Short Tandem Repeats (STRs) on a small set of autosomal markers.
 Autosomal markers reflect the genetic contribution of both parents.

+This type of test cannot be as conclusive as a paternity test.
 That’s because there is no way to tell which marker value came from which parent.

 At best, it can estimate the probability that two people have a given relationship.
 At worst, it can provide misleading results.